 - If your insurance limits the number of sessions you may have and how the therapist honors the limit (for example, if your insurance only covers six weeks of therapy, can your therapist create a six-week plan for you or provide alternative payment options beyond six weeks?)

 In addition to the above factors, consider your gender, sexual orientation, religion, race and ethnicity, and cultural background.
+Your age may also play a factor.
+For example, some therapists specialize in young adults and others work primarily with seniors.
 How important is it to you to work with someone similar to you in any or all of these areas?
 Would you be comfortable talking about private matters with someone of a different background?
+This can be especially important for those who identify as LGBTQIA, BIPOC, or Latinx.

 Before you make your first call to inquire about a therapist, do some background research.
-Many therapists or mental health centers employing therapists have websites with professional profiles.
-Some online therapist finders provide photos and/or write-ups of the therapists that turn up in your search.
+Many therapists or mental health centers have websites with professional profiles.
+An online therapist directory can be a helpful place to sort through photos, write-ups, and video introductions of the therapists that turn up in your search.
+Most of those online therapist profiles will let you know if they offer online therapy or are in-person only.

-The first thing to look for in a therapist’s profile is the credentials behind his or her name.
-These often indicate their level of education and their certification or licensure (Decode what they stand for here).
-Having a string of letters indicates that they’re not just someone who has some mental health advice to impart but instead are a valid mental health professional who knows how to properly help.
+The first thing to look for in a therapist’s profile is the credentials behind their name.
+These often indicate their level of education and their certification or licensure.
+Having a string of letters indicates that they’re not just someone who has some mental health advice to impart but are a valid mental health professional who knows how to properly help.

-Once you’ve verified that a potential therapist is, indeed, legitimate and qualified, read the bio.
+Once you’ve verified that a potential therapist is legitimate and qualified, read their bio.
 It will reveal if a therapist has expertise in a specific area such as depression or relationships.
 Lack of this information typically means that the therapist addresses a broad range of mental health challenges.

-Likewise, a profile will reveal whether the therapist sees people in a certain age group.
+A profile will also reveal whether the therapist sees people in a certain age group.
 Some profiles mention the use of a particular therapeutic approach like cognitive behavioral therapy.
-This means that the professional is highly trained in using the given approach.
-If there’s no mention, quite likely the therapist draws from multiple techniques and tailors his or her approach to what each individual client needs.
+This means that the professional is highly trained in using that approach.
+If there’s no mention, quite likely the therapist draws from multiple techniques and tailors his or her approach to what each individual client needs

 What Questions to Ask During a First Call

-Many people are hesitant to call a therapist’s office and ask questions about the process or the therapist.
-Know that doing so is perfectly okay.
+While a therapist’s profile will help you glean basic information, you won’t learn the most important component—the chemistry between the two of you—until you talk with the therapist on the phone or in person.
+Many people are hesitant to call a therapist’s office and ask questions about the process or the therapist, but it’s perfectly normal to do so.
 Therapists expect people to be unsure about many things, and they welcome inquiries.

 To make a call less intimidating and ensure you remember to gather the information you need, prepare a list ahead of time.